Richmond-Winton Road, pave and seal

 Current status

-Construction started in March 2021 and was completed in September 2021.
-Local crews from Winton Shire Council delivered the project.
+Location 1: Construction started in March 2021 and was completed in September 2021.

-Construction started in September 2021 and was completed in June 2022.
-Local crews from Winton Shire Council also delivered this project.
+Location 2: Construction started in September 2021 and was completed in June 2022.